Nochubuena/V.E.T/COLLECTIONS_REFERENCE.md

 ## 🚀 Ready to Use!

 Your collections are properly configured.
-Just make sure your backend `.env` has the correct MongoDB connection string from Render, and you're all set!
+Just make sure your backend `.env` has the correct MongoDB connection string, and you're all set!